 EPA's analysis of cleanup cases compiled information, where discernable, on the root cause of releases.
-Across the industry overall, the most prevalent issues were soil and surface water and groundwater contamination from unlined or leaking storage tanks, drums, surface impoundments, and surface water lagoons, and uncontrolled polluted stormwater runoff.
-Additionally, at NPL sites using the SAA, and non-NPL removal sites, abandoned units (e.g., tank farms, drums) containing hazardous substances and soil contamination resulting from process activities were prevalent sources of contamination.
+Across the industry overall, the most prevalent issue was contaminated soils that resulted from inappropriate waste and material handling, leaks and spills, fires and explosions, lack of stormwater management, and poor housekeeping practices.
+Other significant sources include disposal into unlined ponds and wastewater lagoons and the abandonment of hazardous waste and materials in drums and other containers.
+Beyond these, a common issue observed at removal sites but not as commonly at NPL sites, was abandonment and improper storage of drums, tanks, and other containers that contained various chemicals, including hazardous substances and waste.
 As discussed in the next section, there are regulations in place that address these types of releases.